 What are the risk factors for cancer of the esophagus?

 We don’t know the exact cause of esophageal cancer, but we do know some of the risk factors that make this cancer more likely.
 A risk factor is anything that affects a person’s chance of getting a disease like cancer.
+Different cancers have different risk factors.
 Some risk factors, such as smoking, can be controlled.
-Others, like a person’s age or race, can't be changed.
+Others, like a person’s age or race, can’t be changed.

-But risk factors don’t tell us everything.
-Having a risk factor, or even several, does not mean that you will get the disease.
+But having a risk factor, or even several, does not mean that you will get the disease.
 Many people with risk factors never get esophagus cancer, while others with this disease may have few or no known risk factors.

 The risk of this cancer goes up with age.
 Less than 15% of cases are found in people younger than age 55.